jkeohan/bonus_lectures/algos/problem_solving_patterns/multiple-pointers.md

 ## Multiple Pointers

-The multiple pointers approach uses separate pointers that correspond to index positions and move towards the beginning, end or middle based on specific condition.
+The multiple pointers approach uses separate pointers that correspond to index positions and move towards the beginning, end or middle based on specific conditions.

 ### Starter Code